UX ROI: User Experience Return on Investment

 Is ROI dead?

-But before I even continue, I’d like to explain why I’m dealing with this topic here at UXPassion.com.
+But before I even continue, I’d like to explain why I’m dealing with the topic of UX ROI here at UXPassion.com.
 Several days ago I had a sales meeting and presentation with some really nice and professional potential customers who really do understand the value and the investment in the UX.
 When I was preparing for that meeting with my colleagues and partners we have developed really nice looking ROI discussion tool for this particular client.
 It’s pretty simple tool but we are investing lot of our resources into making it even better.

 It is built on the extensive experience one of our team members, Darko Čengija, who already has with this kinds of tools and we took this joint effort to build a ROI Discussion Tool for our current and future clients.
 ROI discussion tool is cold, precise, correct and strict tool taking into account number of different values, numbers, financial metrics and spits out values like ROI itself, payback time and so on…